Last Stop (video game): Stranger Danger

+Ending

-The three stories converge in the final chapter.
-Meena lands hard on an alien planet but is saved by Irving, an alien that guides her to a large settlement.
-Donna is escorted by the stranger on a train to the same settlement, and when another alien pesters the man about Donna, he uses his powers to cause the alien to disappear, which Donna sees and realizes that he has done that to her friends and family.
+The three stories converge in the final chapter: Meena lands hard on an alien planet but is saved by Irving, an alien that guides her to a large settlement.
+Donna is escorted by the stranger on a train to the same settlement, and when another alien questions the man about Donna, he uses his powers to cause the alien to disappear, which Donna sees and realizes that he has done that to her friends and family.
 John arrives and finds Frank who apologizes about the swap and gives him a bracelet to undo it.
-All three converge onto the council chambers, however, Donna becomes scared about being with the stranger and impales him with a sword.
-The three are taken prisoner and held on trial, where they are sentenced to death.
-Meena uses an explosive on her suit to distract the guards so the three escape the judgement arena and they end up crashing into a pub where they find an elderly Samantha.
+All three converge onto the council chambers, however, when the stranger attacks Meena after she tries to intervene on Donna's behalf, Donna impales him with a sword.
+The three are taken prisoner and held on trial for murder, where they are sentenced to death.
+Meena uses the self-destruct on her suit to distract the guards so the three escape the judgement arena and they end up crashing into a pub where they find an adult Samantha.
 Samantha helps to hide them and explains that she doesn't want to go back since she has made a life here.
 Samantha explains how they can return to Earth, and after distracting the guards protecting the portal, the three return safely.